ShaniiB/BusMall/README.md

 ## -//- DAY ZERO ,
 >>
--- re-created wireframe / added comments | for HTML & to JavaScript, finally added codes -- added color to page as a test
+-- re-created wireframe / added comments | for HTML & to JavaScript, finally added codes -- added color to page as a test (success) , added math.floor -

    <center>